Showing posts with label how-to. Show all posts

 Marmoleum Installation: Part 1

-I figured since I had the day off for the 4th, I may as well start installing the Marmoleum-Click tiles for the kitchen floor.
+I figured since I had the day off for the 4th, I may as well start installing the Marmoleum Click tiles for the kitchen floor.
 I will use this post mainly to describe the layout process.
 I'll add a second part when the floor is done.

 Step 1: Choosing your First Focal Point

 When installing tile on the floor, whether it is ceramic, porcelain, or in this case Marmoleum, you need to plan the layout so the finished product looks nice.
-This especially true with a strong pattern like the checkerboard we have going in our kitchen.
+This is especially true with a strong pattern like the checkerboard we have going in our kitchen.

 For a typical square room, you should have two focal points; one for each dimension of the room (length and width).
 For our kitchen, the first and most important is the main entrance from the dining room.
 It is a 36" wide pass-through.
 If I had not considered this as a focal point, I would have started laying tiles against the cabinets on either the left or right side of the doorway, which would have left the pattern off-center in the doorway.
 That would not be nice to look at every time I walked into the kitchen!